-On January 17, 2017, a nice couple adopted me from the Lewis County Animal Shelter in Washington state.
+This is Hank's Story.
+On January 17, 2017, I was adopted from the Lewis County Animal Shelter in Centralia, Washington.

 Ever since I was six weeks old, I lived in California on 3 acres with goats and chickens.
 Goats weren't a meal; goats were family -- that's what I knew.
 Thing is, I couldn't prove that I didn't kill the goats or hurt the pony.

 In Lewis County dogs that kill livestock are put to death.
 My mom managed to escape justice by going to another state, but I got left behind.
 I ended up getting blamed for something I didn't do.

 I was locked up and labeled a dangerous dog and that label carried a stiff sentence -- death.

 My first hearing was June 19 before Judge Buzzard in Lewis County District Court in Chehalis, Washington.

 Even though Judge Buzzard could have set me free with the new county ordinance, he didn't.
 He also ignored all the new evidence presented, which included a video, because he said he didn't believe us.
 He ordered me put to death in 48 hours.

 My attorney had to appeal!
 My second hearing was before Judge Edwards of Grays Harbor County Superior Court on September 8.
 He said it wasn't his job to second guess a lower court.
 I just couldn't catch a break.